nmcev/leet-code/README.md

 # The language will used to solve the problems :
 ![JAVASCRIPT](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 # Format
-The way that i will add the problem is  like this :
+The way that i will add the problem is like this as a folder for each problem :

 [Number of the roblem + problemName ]